alphasusu/alphasusu/README.md

 To get started, checkout the source code and make sure you can get it run.

-   1. bundle install
+``bundle install
-   2. cp config/database.yml.example config/database.yml
+cp config/database.yml.example config/database.yml
-   3. (Optionally) Modify database.yml to suit your needs
-   4. bundle exec rake db:setup
-   5. git submodule init
-   6. git submodule update
-   7. bundle exec rake import:course_reps
-   8. bundle exec rake import:events
-   9. bundle exec rake import:blog_posts
-   10 bundle exec rails s
+(Optionally) Modify database.yml to suit your needs bundle exec rake db:setup git submodule init git submodule update bundle exec rake import:course_reps bundle exec rake import:events bundle exec rake import:blog_posts bundle exec rails s``

 These steps have been tested multiple times on OS X and Linux but are untested on Windows.
 Reports of success or failure on any platform are